unoplatform/uno.todo/README.md

 ## Documentation
 All the documentation for getting you started with [Uno Platform](https://platform.uno/) can be found on our [website](https://platform.uno/docs/articles/intro.html).

+## Where can I get support?

+Support is available through [GitHub Discussions](https://github.com/unoplatform/uno/discussions) or [Discord Server](https://platform.uno/discord) - where our engineering team and community will be able to help you.

 ## Acknowledgments
 - [Uno Platform](https://platform.uno)
 - [Uno To Do App Figma Template](https://www.figma.com/community/file/1110780207444745729)